 Although both process helps cut the excessive material.
 But they have different setups.
 CNC milling has rotatory cutting tools that cut the material.
 CNC turning has stationary cutting tools and they cut the rotatory workpiece using a lathe.

 Q2.
-What Materials do CNC Milling Machines Support?
+What Materials Do CNC Milling Machines Support?

 These machines can work with different materials, i.e. metals, plastics, composites, and wood.